What to Expect at a Missing Witches Coven Meeting

 Official events generally happen at 12pm, 3pm, or 8pm ET on weekdays and weekends.
 (Community-hosted events happen at all kinds of times.)

-Our coven aims to welcome and include people with all different kinds of access needs.
+We actively work on our accessibility, aiming to welcome and include people with all different kinds of access needs.
 Our community circle site works well with screen readers, and we work together to offer descriptions of visual elements.

 Our coven aims to welcome and learn from a diversity of cultures and viewpoints.
 We are currently predominantly (~65%) white women from the ages of 35 - 65 - this is not by design, but facts is facts.
+We have a diversity and inclusion strategy in place for 2026 and welcome insights from members and our podcast guests on how to do better.

-How to find the Coven Meetings: We post the invite and Zoom link in our Coven Circle, and it's always featured in the Invitations section of the MW Rx, our weekly(ish) newsletter.
+How to find the Coven Meetings: We post the invite and Zoom link in our Coven Circle, and it's featured in the Invitations section of the MW Rx, our weekly(ish) newsletter.
 If you RSVP, you will get a notification from Circle 1hr before the start of the event.
 You can manage your notifications in Circle under Settings (from the desktop, not the app.)

 Once you join our online coven, you can listen to past meetings to get to know your coven before joining.
 If ever you say something in Circle you do not want to end up in the shared recording, just email us.